 This casual venue has both indoor and outdoor seating and serves breakfast as well as simple selections such as omelettes, pancakes and fresh fish.
+The current Evolution of Crystal brings new, open-seating, culinary inspiration in the form of Churrascaria – the onboard Brazilian steakhouse.

 Serving throughout the day, the European-inspired restaurant serves croissants and pastries in the morning and coffee and wine, dessert and cheese in the afternoon.